 We recommend utilizing a seven-round standard serpentine draft with four owners (or a five-round serpentine draft with five owners or six owners).
 For the seven-round format, three men and three women must be selected with one additional “wild card” of either gender at each owner’s discretion; for the five-round format, two men and two women must be selected with one additional “wild card” of either gender at each owner’s discretion.
-Tournaments to be utilized will be the Grand Slam events in 2017.
+Tournaments to be utilized will be the Grand Slam events in 2023.
 For each of these five tourneys, point selection is as follows: 3 points for making the quarterfinals, an additional 5 points for making the semifinals, an additional 7 points for making the finals and an additional 10 points for winning the tournament.
 Additionally, we are adding the final standings in the ATP and WTA as a “fifth category” — 25 points for finishing 1st in the standings, 15 points for finishing 2nd, 8 points for finishing 3rd, 5 points for finishing 4th and 3 points for finishing 5th.

-NOTE: This year, we are adding two columns to the draft board: where each player ranks on the ATP/WTA rankings at the start of 2017 and the number of points that they accrued on our system in 2016.
+NOTE: This year, we are adding two columns to the draft board: where each player ranks on the ATP/WTA rankings at the end of 2022 and the ranking that they accrued on our system in 2022 by gender.

 We recommend utilizing a seven-round standard serpentine draft with five owners (or a six-round standard serpentine draft with six owner or a five-round standard serpentine draft with seven owners).

 Because there are only a handful of tournaments that include a cross-section of the world’s best golfers, we urge you to use only these events for your league’s scoring system.
 In so doing, the emphasis is kept on the skill level of the golfers as opposed to rewarding those golfers who thrive in the majority of events with the weaker rosters of competitors.
-This method uses the “four major tournaments” and the eight “near major” tournaments.
-These are the events utilized, in the order that they appear on the schedule, with the major tournaments in bold: AT&T Pebble Beach National Pro-Am (February 9-12), WGC-Mexico (March 2-5), Arnold Palmer Invitational at Bay Hill (March 2-5), The Players Championship (March 9-12), WGC-Dell Match Play Championship (March 22-26 — NOTE: award these points as follows — players eliminated in the quarterfinals get 8th place points based on the below scoring system, players eliminated in the semifinals get 4th place points, the winner of the 3rd place match gets 3rd place points, the player eliminated in the finals gets 2nd place points and the player who wins the championship gets 1st place points), The Masters (April 6-9), The Players Championship (May 11-14), Memorial Tournament (June 1-4), U.S. Open (June 15-18), The British Open (July 20-23), WGC-Bridgestone Invitational (August 3-6), PGA Championship (August 10-13), The Tour Championship (September 21-24).
+This method uses the “four major tournaments” and the six “near major” tournaments.
+These are the events utilized, in the order that they appear on the schedule, with the major tournaments in bold: AT&T Pebble Beach National Pro-Am (February 2-5), Arnold Palmer Invitational at Bay Hill (March 2-5), The Players Championship (March 9-12), WGC-Dell Match Play Championship (March 22-26 — NOTE: award these points as follows — players eliminated in the quarterfinals get 8th place points based on the below scoring system, the loser of the 3rd place match gets 4th place points, the winner of the 3rd place match gets 3rd place points, the player eliminated in the finals gets 2nd place points and the player who wins the championship gets 1st place points), The Masters (April 6-9), PGA Championship (May 18-21), Memorial Tournament (June 1-4), U.S. Open (June 15-18), The British Open (July 20-23), The Tour Championship (August 24-27).

 Scoring for the 5 major tournaments is as follows: 135 points for 1st place, 114 points for 2nd place, 90 points for 3rd place, 75 points for 4th place, 60 points for 5th place, 45 points for 6th place, 39 points for 7th place, 30 points for 8th place, 24 points for 9th place and 15 points for 10th place.